Steve Bullock (American politician): Early life, education, and legal career

 Bullock was born in Missoula, Montana, and raised in Helena, the state capital.
 He is the son of Penny Clark, a school board trustee, and Mike Bullock, a teacher and administrator.
-Bullock attended Helena High School where he met his wife and graduated in 1984.
+Bullock attended Helena High School where he met his wife, Lisa Downs, and graduated in 1984.
 His parents divorced when he was in grade school.
 Bullock received his B.A. degree in Philosophy, Politics & Economics (PPE) from Claremont McKenna College and his J.D. degree with honors from Columbia Law School.
+He and Lisa married in 1999 and they have three children.

 In 1996, Bullock served as chief legal counsel to Montana Secretary of State Mike Cooney.
 He went on to work for four years with the Montana Department of Justice under Attorney General Joe Mazurek, first as executive assistant attorney general, and later as acting chief deputy (1997–2001).
 During this time, he also served as legislative director, coordinating the Attorney General's legislative efforts.

 He was unsuccessful in his first race for Montana Attorney General, losing the 2000 Democratic primary to Mike McGrath, who went on to be elected Attorney General that year and now serves as Chief Justice of the Montana Supreme Court.
 From 2001 to 2004, Bullock practiced law with Steptoe & Johnson in Washington, D.C., where he also served as an adjunct professor at George Washington University Law School.
 He returned to Montana in 2004, working in private practice in Helena.